polterguy/phosphorusfive/core/p5.exp/README.md

 ```

 Notice that the only difference between a "numbered child" iterator, and a "named iterator", is
-that the numbered child iterator consists of only integer numbers, meaning [0..9] character strings.
+that the numbered child iterator consists of only integer numbers, meaning [0..9] characters.

-This creates a problem for us, if we wish to retrieve a node who's _NAME_ is *[1]* for instance.
+This creates a problem for us, if we wish to retrieve a node who's _name_ is *[1]* for instance.
 Imagine
 for instance the scenario below.

 ```